-- 11-16 schools in Shrewsbury, Shropshire and Telford regarding their future curriculum intentions, demography and planned NOR, and careers information in relation to future opportunities in the area. - The college's Skills Advisory Panels for Health, Construction and Digital skills.
-These panels are chaired by the Vice Principal for Vocational and Technical Education and bring together a group of 4-6 key employers with college Curriculum Directors with the aim of reflecting current sector needs in the design of the curriculum, building capacity for T Level work placements and facilitating upskilling of teachers. - The Marches LSIP Board with particular reference to the draft indicative report of March 2023 shared with the college in April 2023.
+- 11-16 schools in Shrewsbury, Shropshire and Telford regarding their future curriculum intentions, demography and planned NOR, and careers information in relation to future opportunities in the area. - The college's Skills Advisory Panels for Health, Construction, Digital, Engineering and Professional Services.
+Each of these panels are chaired by the Vice Principal for Vocational and Technical Education and bring together a group of 4-6 key employers with the relevant college Curriculum Directors with the aim of reflecting current sector needs in the design of the curriculum, building capacity for T Level work placements and facilitating upskilling of teachers.
+Since established 37 employer representatives regularly attend the SAP meetings and have informed curriculum design and investment in facilities and resources. - The Marches LSIP Board, with particular reference to the report of June 2023 and the indicative updates shared with the college in May 2024 before purdah prevented the publication of the final report.
 These identify that in Shropshire there was a high demand for care and medical staff, construction and engineers, and that in Telford there is a high demand for all manufacturing skills, construction, engineers and IT skills.
 In addition, work and soft skills were identified as a skills shortage in each of the three sub-regions and across the Marches.
 The draft report did not identify specific qualifications for the college to consider delivering.
 The research completed by the ERB has ensured that there are up to date views from key stakeholders included the CITB and the NHS Trust. - Shropshire Council and the Shropshire Economic Partnership with particular reference to Shropshire's Economic Growth Strategy 2022-2027.
 The strategy identifies two Outputs which have directly influenced college planning: the need to increase employment in higher skilled occupations, and the need to increase the proportion of the Shropshire population with Level 3+ qualifications.
-The strategy also identifies two Employment and Skills Outcomes: the need to increase the availability and take up of apprenticeships and the need for employer and potential employee mapping that establishes a matrix of skills gaps and needs. - The Marches LEP Skills Report of November 2021 is the most recent published report of skills shortages based on extensive data analytics.
+The strategy also identifies two Employment and Skills Outcomes: the need to increase the availability and take up of apprenticeships and the need for employer and potential employee mapping that establishes a matrix of skills gaps and needs. - Whilst the Marches LEP no longer exists, the Marches LEP Skills Report of January 2022 is the most recent published report of skills shortages based on extensive data analytics.
 It was used to cross reference against the information from the college sector panels, the draft LSIP, and the Shropshire Council Economic Growth Strategy.
-The priorities were: Advanced Manufacturing, Business & Professional Service, Health & Social Care, Cyber, Visitor Economy, Education, Construction, Agri-tech, Food manufacturing and processing
+The priorities were: Advanced Manufacturing, Business & Professional Service, Health & Social Care, Cyber, Visitor Economy, Education, Construction, Agri-tech, Food manufacturing and processing.